IntersectMBO/ouroboros-network/ouroboros-consensus/docs/HardFork.md

 submits the exact same proposal.
 There is also no separate endorsement step.
 The procedure is as follows:

-1. Proposals (change parameter `x` to value `y` are submitted to the chain)
+1. As in Byron, a proposal is a partial map from parameters to their values.
+2. During each epoch, a genesis key can submit (via its delegates) zero, one, or many proposals; each submission overrides the previous one.
-2. "Voting" (submitting of proposals) ends `2k` slots before the end of the epoch (that `2k` might need to be adjusted pending more detailed analysis from the researchers -- the spec records this as a single specification parameter (not protocol parameter!) called `slotsPrior`).
+3. "Voting" (submitting of proposals) ends `2k` slots before the end of the epoch (that `2k` might need to be adjusted pending more detailed analysis from the researchers -- the spec records this as a single specification parameter (not protocol parameter!) called `slotsPrior`).
+4. At the end of an epoch, if the majority of nodes (as determined by the `Quorum` specification constant, which must be greater than half the nodes) have most recently submitted the same exact proposal, then it is adopted.
-3. By the end of the epoch, if a majority (for some definition of majority) is reached for _all_ proposed parameters, then _all_ parameters take their new value at the start of the next epoch.
-If no majority is reached on _any one_ of the parameters, then _none_ of the parameters change.
-The next epoch is always started with a clean slate, proposals from the previous epoch that didn't make it are discarded.
-This all-or-nothing approach means that nodes can indicate "I'm willing to change `A` in this way, but only if `B` changes in that way".
+5. The next epoch is always started with a clean slate, proposals from the previous epoch that didn't make it are discarded.

 The protocol version itself is also considered to be merely another parameter, and parameters can change _without_ changing the protocol version, although